-We also consent to the reference to us under the caption "Independent Registered Public Accounting Firm" in this Registration Statement on Form N-14.
+We also consent to the reference to us under the caption "Independent Registered Public Accounting Firm", "Senior Securities" and "Selected Financial and Other Data" in this Pre-Effective Amendment No. 2 to Registration Statement on Form N-14.

-CohnReznick LLP
+/s/ CohnReznick LLP

-Jericho, New York May 15, 2014
+Jericho, New York September 23, 2014